karolisdailidonis/DORM/README.md

 use 'DORM\Database';
 use 'DORM\Includes';
 ```
-like to call the DBHandler.php class
+Like to call the DBHandler.php class
 ```php
 use DORM\Database\DBHandler;

 $connection = new DBHandler();
 ```

+Except for the generated classes, these are not in any namespace.
+There the normal class call is enough and the included autoload does the rest.
 ## Setup
 The DORM has a simple setup page, which can be found at DORM/Includes/Setup.php